 Conducting qualitative research online

-Salmons’ E-Research Framework offers a comprehensive, holistic, systems approach to research design for studies that are conducted online or that use information and communications technologies (8).
-It outlines eight categories which encourage critical reflection and highlight the need for best practices throughout all aspects of the research process.
-These categories are
+Salmons’ E-Research Framework offers a comprehensive, holistic systems approach to research design for studies conducted online or using information and communications technologies (8).
+It outlines eight categories that encourage critical reflection and highlight the need for best practices the research process.
+These categories are:

 “Aligning Purpose and Design”, which covers the need for the appropriateness and alignment of the research’s theories, epistemological stance, methodologies and method